hpi-swa-teaching/SVGMorph/README.md

 # Usage

+Using SVGMorph example:

 Open the Squeak Workspace.
 Type the command "SVGMorph example", mark it und and press Ctrl+D for "do it"on it.
 Then, a dialog will pop up that will allow you to choose a file from the file system.
 Choose the svg file you wnat to open in Squeak.
 Then click the "ok" option in the dialog(if you do not want to insert an image, click "cancel", also in the same dialog)

+Using SVGMorph fromFile:
+Open the Squeak Workspace.
+Find the absolute or relative Path to the file ypu want to open.
+Then type the command "(SVGMorph fromFile: 'absoluteOrRelativePathToFile') openInWorld" and then the morph will appear

 # Known Issues